ros2/ros2_documentation/source/Tutorials/Tf2/Tf2-Main.rst

    This tutorial will give you a good idea of what tf2 can do for you.
 It shows off some of the tf2 power in a multi-robot example using turtlesim.
    This also introduces using tf2_echo, view_frames, and rviz.

+#. :ref:`Writing a tf2 static broadcaster (Python) <WritingATf2StaticBroadcasterPy>`.

+   This tutorial teaches you how to broadcast static coordinate frames to tf2.